argonium/schema-browser/README.md

 ![Schema Browser](http://argonium.github.io/sb.png)

 The application uses a snapshot of a schema, so no connection is required to the database when SchemaBrowser is running.
-To produce a snapshot, use the DBConn application (described in its own repository on this site) to connect to a database, run the 'export schema tables.xml' command, and then copy tables.xml to the data/ directory in SchemaBrowser before building the application.
+To produce a snapshot, use the DBConn application (described in [its own repository](https://github.com/argonium/dbconn)) to connect to a database, run the 'export schema tables.xml' command, and then copy tables.xml to the data/ directory in SchemaBrowser before building the application.

 To build the application, use Ant to run 'ant clean dist'.
 This will produce schema.jar.
 To run the application, use 'java -jar schema.jar', or double-click the JAR file from the desktop.